 Check the Definition of Dependent Child

 Providers define dependent children differently.
 Most require children to be under 18 or 21, financially dependent on the insured adults, and travelling with at least one insured adult for the entire trip.
-If your child is 18-21 and studying, check whether they qualify as a dependent.
-If they do not qualify, they will need their own policy.
+If your child is aged 18 to 21 and studying, check whether they qualify as a dependent under the specific policy.
+If they do not qualify, they will need their own separate policy.

 3

-Children's holiday activities - theme parks, waterparks, snorkelling, horse riding, go-karts, ski lessons - may not all be covered under a basic policy.
-Before booking activities, check your policy's activity list.
-If a specific activity is excluded, it may be worth upgrading to a comprehensive plan or adding an activity add-on.
+Children's holiday activities such as theme parks, waterparks, snorkelling, horse riding, go-karts, and ski lessons may not all be covered under a basic policy.
+Before booking activities, check your policy's activity list in the PDS.
+If a specific activity is excluded, consider upgrading to a comprehensive plan or adding an activity add-on.

 4